VideoVerse: Does Your T2V Generator Have World Model Capability to Synthesize Videos?: Conclusion

 \section{Conclusion}

-In this paper, we presented \textbf{VideoVerse}, the first benchmark designed to evaluate T2V models from a world model perspective, which has 300 carefully constructed prompts from 10 well-designed evaluation dimensions.
-Through systematic evaluation, we find that although substantial progress has been made by current T2V models, they still have gaps in terms of world models.
+In this paper, we presented \textbf{VideoVerse}, the benchmark designed to evaluate the under-explored world-model capabilities of T2V models, especially in hidden semantics, common sense and world knowledge, and causal event synthesis under a dimension-wise evaluation design, with 300 carefully constructed prompts from 10 well-designed evaluation dimensions.
+Through systematic evaluation, we found that although substantial progress has been made by current T2V models, they still had gaps in terms of the capabilities of world models.
 Meanwhile, the performance of open-source T2V models is much lower than that of their closed-source counterparts.
 Our findings highlighted the challenges of T2V research and underscored the limitations of current T2V models in understanding, reasoning, and generalising in dynamic environments.
-We hope that VideoVerse can facilitate the development of next-generation T2V models.
+We hope that VideoVerse can facilitate the development of T2V models.

 \textbf{Limitations}.
 While VideoVerse is the first attempt to evaluate T2V models through the lens of a world model, it has several limitations.
 First, the definition of a ``World Model'' is inherently multi-faceted, and our benchmark captures only a subset of key dimensions.
-Moreover, VideoVerse currently focuses on 2D T2V models, whereas emerging research on 3D and open-world generation highlights other critical aspects of world modeling.
+Moreover, our automated evaluation pipeline relies on the capabilities of VLMs.
+While our user study demonstrates high alignment with human perception, the evaluation quality is inherently bounded by the VLM's own ceiling in understanding highly subtle physical interactions or complex spatial mechanics, which may occasionally result in misjudgments.